SEND information Report 2022-2023

-As a school, we can and have applied to the Norfolk Virtual School for SEND for additional `top up` funding to support children with an EHCP and those without an EHCP who have considerable needs.
-Decisions on the distribution of the SEND funding is decided by a panel of people (which is made up of Local Authority staff, cluster supervisors and SENDCo`s).
+All school including North Wootton receives funding directly into their budget to support the needs of learners with SEND.
+The amount of money is calculated using `proxy indicators` which include levels of deprivation and previous attainment.
+The amount we have received for the financial year 2021 – 2022 is £64,000.
+The first £6000 spent supporting a child`s needs must come from this budget.
+In addition as a school we can and have, applied to the Norfolk Virtual School for SEND for additional `top up` funding to support children with an EHCP and those without an EHCP who have considerable needs.
+Decisions on the distribution of the SEND funding is decided by a panel of people (which is made up of Local Authority staff and SENDCo`s).
 This funding is used to support children through the following:

-providing additional 1:1 adult support for individuals with high level needs
+- providing additional 1:1 adult support for individuals with high level needs both academic and medical.

 How do we find out if this support is effective?

 Class teachers are responsible for monitoring the progress of the children in their class/set to help to identify where progress is causing concern.
 All children on the Special Needs Register have individual targets set for them.
-These are set using the school- based progression document and for children with higher levels of need they are linked to the Norfolk Assessment Pathway (NAP).
+These are set using the school- based progression document.
 These targets are the basis for daily 1:1 or small group sessions and are assessed regularly.